Sympozium¶

 Why Sympozium?¶

-- Orchestrate fleets of AI agents — customer support, code review, data pipelines, or any domain-specific workflow.
-Each agent gets its own pod, RBAC, and network policy with proper tenant isolation.
+Sympozium is a Kubernetes-native platform for orchestrating AI agent teams.
+Deploy agents for customer support, code review, data pipelines, incident response, or any domain-specific workflow — each agent gets its own pod, RBAC, and network policy with proper tenant isolation.

 Key Features¶